yaikohi/DCR-api/api/readme.md

 ```terminal
 $ python -m pip install requirements.txt
 ```
-To run its dependencies.
+in the terminal to run its dependencies.

 After you finished installing the dependencies you can run
 ```terminal
 hypercorn main:app --reload
 ```

-To start the local server and inspect the API.
+in the terminal to start the local server and inspect the API.

+Go to http://127.0.0.1:8000/docs to inspect the swagger docs of this api.
+Here you can try out the different endpoints the API provides.

 ## Note